 - A. Each gymnast must conform to the following regulations relative to competition attire: - (1) Gymnasts must have their name on the back of their competition shirt.
-The lettering must be at least 2 inches in height.

-- (2) Official team clothing, including shirts (all team colors accepted) must be worn by all participants during warm-ups as well as in competition.
-Official team bags should be used to improve the meet appearance. - (3) Jewelry, including earrings, may not be worn at any time. - B. A warning followed by failure to conform will result in 1.0 being deducted from the team's score on any event where the infraction occurs.
+The lettering must be at least 2 inches in height. - (2) Official team clothing, including shirts (all team colors accepted) must be worn by all participants during warm-ups as well as in competition.
+Official team bags should be used to improve the meet appearance. - (3) Jewelry, including earrings, may not be worn at any time. - (4) Compression sleeves are permitted to be worn by participants during competition.

+(5) Teams are permitted to compete in any team color competitions pants.

+- B. A warning followed by failure to conform will result in 1.0 being deducted from the team's score on any event where the infraction occurs.
 Non-correctable infractions (such as not having names on competition shirts) are a one-time deduction.
-The 1.0 deduction will be subtracted from each gymnast's score on the first event on which he competes by the Technical Director at that event.
+The 1.0 deduction will be subtracted from each gymnast's score on the first event on which they compete by the Technical Director at that event. - C. Student-athletes are permitted to wear a commemorative/memorial patch and a commemorative/memorial patch that is supported by the NCAA National Student-Athlete Advisory Committee.
+Both commemorative/memorial patches are restricted to a size not larger than 2 1⁄4 square inches and must be worn on the front of the uniform.
+Team members are not required to wear the patch(es), however, patches must be identical for those who do wear them.